Abandoned villages on road to Mosul rigged with tunnels and bombs

 The village had a mixed population before Islamic State arrived, but Shi'ite houses were destroyed by the militants who consider all Shi'ites infidels who must convert or die.

 Mosul, the last major stronghold of Islamic State fighters in Iraq, is five times the size of any other city the militant group has held.
-Recapturing it would deal a decisive blow to its self-declared caliphate.
+Recapturing it would be a decisive blow to its self-declared caliphate.

-But the booby trapped bunkers dug underneath this village, as well as the sectarian invective sprayed on its walls, show how difficult the advance may be.
-Tens of thousands of pro-government troops will face a tenacious enemy that has had years to prepare and a history of using human shields.
-A population of some 1.5 million civilians will be in harm's way.
+But the booby-trapped bunkers dug underneath this village, as well as the sectarian invective sprayed on its walls, show how difficult the advance may be.
+Tens of thousands of pro-government troops will face a tenacious enemy that has had years to prepare and a history of using civilians as human shields.
+A population of some 1.5 million will be in harm's way.

-This part of northern Iraq is among the most diverse in the country, with many ethnic and religious groups fearful of revenge attacks and worried about the balance of power once Islamic State fighters are chased away.
+This area of northern Iraq is among the most diverse parts of the country, with many ethnic and religious groups fearful of revenge attacks and worried about the balance of power once Islamic State fighters are chased away.

 In an announcement that could alarm some Sunni civilians in the path of the fighting, a powerful Shi'ite paramilitary force said it would support the Iraqi army's offensive by helping secure a town located on one of the main routes out of Mosul.

-The Popular Mobilization Force (PMF), a coalition of mostly Iranian-trained militias, said late on Tuesday it would back government forces advancing towards Tal Afar, about 55 km west of Mosul.
+The Popular Mobilization Force (PMF), a coalition of mostly Iranian-trained Shi'ite militias, said late on Tuesday it would back government forces advancing towards Tal Afar, about 55 km west of Mosul.

 The PMF includes thousands of battle-hardened fighters with powerful political allies in Baghdad.
 They have been accused of carrying out killings and kidnappings in other areas freed from Islamic State, although they deny such abuse is pervasive.